A. GENERAL GUIDELINE

 The authors are responsible for the correct citation of the references used in their article.
-References should follow APA citation style.
+References should follow APA citation style (7th).
 References should include the beginning and end page numbers of the journal from which it is cited.
 References used in the text, tables, and figures should be identified with Arabic numbers.
+Expect a minimum of 10 references primarily with a minimum of 80% to journal papers.
+The references must be up-to-date references (10 years back).
 Manuscripts written in languages other than English should be limited.
 List all authors names if there are six or fewer; when there are seven or more authors list the first six authors followed by et al. Examples of acceptable references are given below:

 Ahuja, G. (2000).
 The duality of collaboration: Inducements and opportunities in the formation of interfirm linkages.
 Strategic Management Journal, 21(3), 317-343.